jhu247/minimal-academic/README.md

 # Minimal Academic

 Minimal Academic is a two-column Hugo theme for personal sites.
-See the live demo [here](https://www.joshuahu.io).
+See the live demo [here](https://www.joshuahu.io) and read about my experience [here](https://www.joshuahu.io/blog/first-hugo).

 ![Minimal Academic Theme screenshot](https://raw.githubusercontent.com/jhu724/minimal-academic/master/images/screenshot.png)

 This theme is designed to be simple and unobtrusive, featuring a clean color palette and consistent formatting throughout, with an emphasis on a beautiful hero image as the masthead.
 Google Analytics and Disqus are supported out of the box.

 ## Getting started

+I'm assuming you've already installed Hugo and have created a new project.
+You can follow instructions for that [here](https://gohugo.io/getting-started/installing/).

 1. In the root folder of your Hugo project, run: